BayinganaEdwin/crosslink-bn/README.md

 - `npm start` - Start the production server
 - `npm run dev` - Start development server with nodemon

-**Note**: Make sure to set up your environment variables properly before running the application.
+**🚨 Note**: Make sure to set up your environment variables properly before running the application.
 The app will not function without the required database and JWT configuration.